 Finding quality wholesale items you can turn around and actually sell on eBay is how many powersellers are making more than they could ever imagine.

 Dropshipping is another way of offering products to sell.
-Meaning that the wholesaler actually ships the product – you don’t.
+Meaning that the wholesaler actually ships the product – you don't.
 That means no inventory to carry.
 Some people like that convenience.
 Dropshipping is becoming popular just for that reason.
 Who wants to store 1000 fannypacks in their garage?!
-Wholesaler Contacts is a company that offers a list of wholesale dropshippers.
-They have over 2,000 suppliers.
-So definitely check out Wholesaler Contacts.
+There are companies out there providing wholesale prices on just about everything, including luxury items like, Luxury Designer Wholesale.